top of page

 FAQ about strawberries

-Where are strawberries from?
+Where are Strawberries From?

 Some of us wonder where strawberries come from.
 The modern cultivated strawberry, Fragaria × ananassa, is believed to be a hybrid species.
 It is derived from the combination of two wild strawberry species.
 The first is Fragaria chiloensis from the Americas.
 And the other Fragaria virginiana from eastern North America.